enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 This post details a way of solving the level 3 of the Android crackmes released by the OWASP guys.
 Assuming you want to reproduce this write-up, let's make sure you know a bit about binary disassemblers, decompilers, bytecode and crackmes before reading this post.
 Anyhow, you can go further with the reading although some steps will be omitted.

-**Set-up:**
+**Tools:**

 The following list illustrates different tools that could be used with the same purpose.
 Feel free to pick the ones you can work with more comfortable.

 * Android phone or emulator to run the crackme APK.
 * Reverse-engineering:
     - Disassemblers:
         + `Radare2` from git.
         + `IDA Pro`.
     - Decompilers:
         + Native code:
             * `Hex-rays`.
             * `Retdec`.
             * `Snowman`.